 - Go to places with a foreigner-friendly vibe – these are on the increase.

-Written by: Bobby Chopper – freelance British writer based in Wrocław.
+Bobby Chopper a freelance British writer based in Wroclaw.